Getting small business health insurance coverage can be more affordable than buying coverage by yourself.

 Conversely, if you want a plan that offers lower annual deductibles and out-of-pocket costs, you may consider paying more in monthly premiums.

-Why is this the case?
-This is generally because determining out-of-pocket costs tends to be based on your answer to the question of whether you want to pay more up front and less when sick, or vice versa.
+This is the case because determining out-of-pocket costs tends to be based on your answer to the question of whether you want to pay more up front and less when sick, or vice versa.

 If you and your employees do not visit the doctor frequently, it may make sense to get a higher deductible plan, as long as the deductible is affordable in the case of a medical emergency.